You may wish to see an introductory page to this section first.

 (above) Details of the sarcophagus in the crypt of the Cathedral of Capua: (left) Hippolytus leaves for a hunt; (right) Meleager kills the Calydonian boar; (below) Museum of Campania at Capua: sarcophagus of the "Domus Eternalis" (Eternal House)

 Both sarcophagi are dated IIIrd century AD and were made by local workshops.
 That shown above mixes two mythological tales which both refer to hunters and were usually depicted separately as in sarcophagi found in Sicily and Libya (Hippolytus) and near Rome (Meleager).
 It is therefore a late example of a tradition which decorated sarcophagi with subjects which were not related to death.
 The second sarcophagus indicates a shift to subjects which were related to afterlife.
 In the side panels a man and a woman are portrayed with their shadows/souls and a bust of them when they were young.
 In the central panel a dead woman exits from the Gate of Hades, the Greek Underworld.
 It is named "Domus Eternalis" because of Christian inscriptions using these words to indicate a sarcophagus, but it is not a Christian sarcophagus.
-The Gate of Hades can be seen in other pagan sarcophagi, e.g. at Side, and in Etruscan frescoes at Tarquinia.
-In this sarcophagus it is decorated with heads of Gorgons, as at Petra.
+The Gate of Hades can be seen in other pagan sarcophagi, e.g. in Side, and in Etruscan frescoes at Tarquinia.
+In this sarcophagus it is decorated with heads of Medusa, a Gorgon, which had the power of turning away evil influences.
+You may wish to see a page on the trade and manufacturing of sarcophagi and a list of sarcophagi which are shown in this website.

 Mosaics at Museum of Campania at Capua: (left) the Holy Choir; (right) an eagle holding a snake